bitnami/charts/bitnami/redis/README.md

 When installing the chart with `architecture=replication` and `sentinel.enabled=true`, it will deploy a Redis&reg; master StatefulSet (only one master allowed) and a Redis&reg; replicas StatefulSet.
 In this case, the pods will contain an extra container with Redis&reg; Sentinel.
 This container will form a cluster of Redis&reg; Sentinel nodes, which will promote a new master in case the actual one fails.

+To set resource limits for `redis` container  when `sentinel.enabled=true`, is under `replica.resources` section. or you can create your own custom values.yaml file and apply.

 On graceful termination of the Redis&reg; master pod, a failover of the master is initiated to promote a new master.
 The Redis&reg; Sentinel container in this pod will wait for the failover to occur before terminating.
 If `sentinel.redisShutdownWaitFailover=true` is set (the default), the Redis&reg; container will wait for the failover as well before terminating.
 This increases availability for reads during failover, but may cause stale reads until all clients have switched to the new master.

 In addition to this, only one service is exposed: